jfcloutier/karma_system/design_notes/building plans.md

 # Building plans

-A Cognition Actor (CA) seeks, through the execution of plans, to persist pleasant experiences it has and to terminate its unpleasant experiences.
+A Cognition Actor (CA) seeks, through the execution of plans, to create pleasant experiences, persist those it already has, and terminate unpleasant ones.

 ## The logic of plans

-A CA builds a plan when it has identified an experience it holds that need impacting (an intended goal), or when it receives a higher priority plan (as a set of directives) from a parent CA. When receiving directives "from above", it determines which goals are relevant to it; the others are likely relevant to sibling CAs participating in the same umwelt.
+A CA builds a plan when it has identified an experience it wants or one it holds that need impacting (an intended goal), or when it receives a higher priority plan (as a set of directives) from a parent CA. When receiving directives "from above", it determines which received goals are relevant to it; the others are likely relevant to sibling CAs participating in the same umwelt.

-Goals name umwelt experiences and the desired impacts (initiate, persist or terminate).
-It is *entirely* up to the goal-receiving umwelt CA to construct a plan for the experiences it wants to or has been requested to impact.
+Goals name umwelt experiences and the desired impacts (create, persist or terminate).
+It is *entirely* up to the goal-receiving umwelt CA what plan it constructs given a goal to achieve.

-Once a CA has identified (or been told by a parent CA of) an experience to initiate, persist or terminate, the CA must determine its own plan to achieve this goal.
-The composition of the plan depends on the type of experience and on the desired impact (initiate/persist/terminate).
+The composition of the plan depends on the type of experience and on the desired impact (create/persist/terminate).
 The plan's priority depends on the CA's wellbeing (value and gradient) if originating with the CA, or on the priority of the received directive.

 How to impact an experience depends on how it was arrived at.
 A constructed (aka synthetic) experience is composed of observations (as evidence) which are themselves umwelt experiences the CA observed.
 To impact an experience a CA holds, the CA needs to impact experiences held in its umwelt.